Diyahp/Stock-Market/README.md

 <h3>Data Acquisition and Analysis</h3>
 yfinance function was used to download historical and current price data for the specified companies.
 The following type of analysis was performed
 <ul>i.Price comparison</ul>
 <ul>ii.Return calculation</ul>
 <ul>iii.Cumulative returns</ul>
 <ul>iv.Volatility</ul>
 <ul>v.Return distribution</ul>
 Also created visualizations showing Visual for comparison of multiple assets using subplots and Created Visual comparison of multiple assets for Return distributions
+<h3>Note</h3>: Only Ajdusted close column was used for analysis <br>
+The adjusted closing price is a stock's closing price that takes into account corporate actions such as stock splits and dividend distributions.It essentially reflects the true price of the stock after these events have been considered.